-Site Date Check off completed tasks as appropriate to the circumstances of the situation.
-Close Site: Reason: The site requested or was directed by a civil authority to close school.
-Immediately Request made by [name & agency] The site was directed by the school district administration or district EOC to close school.
-ImmediatelyNext day Request made by [name] The site initiates the request to the district to close school.
-Immediately Next day Request by [name] Shelte r On-site: Reason: The site requested or was directed by a civil authority to shelter on-site.
-Request made by [name & agency] The site was directed by the school district administration or district EOC to shelter on-site.
+Site Date Chec k off completed tasks as appropriate to the circumstances of the situation.
+Clos e Site: Reason: The site requested or was directed by a civil authority to close school.
+ImmediatelyNext day Request made by [name & agency] The site was directed by the school district administration or district EOC to close school.
+ImmediatelyNext day Request made by [name] The site initiated the request to the district to close school.
+Immediately Next day Request by [name] Shel ter On-site: Reason: Request made by [name & agency] The site was directed by the school district administration or district EOC to shelter on- site.
 Request made by [name] The site initiated the request to the district to shelter on-site.
 Request made by [name]